Medically reviewed by Drugs.com. Last updated on Jul 1, 2022.

 |Seizures within 72 hours of vaccination||0||0.39||0||0||0.39||0.49||0||0.39||0|

-In the Sweden I Efficacy Trial, one case of whole limb swelling and generalized symptoms, with resolution within 24 hours, was observed following dose 2 of Daptacel vaccine.
+In the Sweden I Efficacy Trial, one case of whole limb swelling and generalized symptoms, with resolution within 24 hours, was observed following dose 2 of Daptacel.
 No episodes of anaphylaxis or encephalopathy were observed.
-No seizures were reported within 3 days of vaccination with Daptacel vaccine.
-Over the entire study period, 6 seizures were reported in the Daptacel vaccine group, 9 in the DT group and 3 in the whole-cell pertussis DTP group, for overall rates of 2.3, 3.5 and 1.4 per 1,000 vaccinees, respectively.
-One case of infantile spasms was reported in the Daptacel vaccine group.
+No seizures were reported within 3 days of vaccination with Daptacel.
+Over the entire study period, 6 seizures were reported in the Daptacel group, 9 in the DT group and 3 in the whole-cell pertussis DTP group, for overall rates of 2.3, 3.5 and 1.4 per 1,000 vaccinees, respectively.
+One case of infantile spasms was reported in the Daptacel group.
 There were no instances of invasive bacterial infection or death.

-The incidence and severity of selected solicited local and systemic adverse events that occurred within 3 days following each dose of Daptacel vaccine are shown in Table 3.
+The incidence and severity of selected solicited local and systemic adverse events that occurred within 3 days following each dose of Daptacel are shown in Table 3.
 The incidence of redness, tenderness and swelling at the Daptacel injection site increased with the fourth and fifth doses, with the highest rates reported after the fifth dose.
+The incidence of redness, tenderness and swelling at the Daptacel injection site was similarly increased when Daptacel was given as a fifth dose of DTaP vaccine in Pentacel-primed children.

 |Increase in Arm Circumference‡|